HackBulgaria/Programming101-CSharp/week09/README.md

 ## Data providers

 ADO.NET offers data providers to connect to different types of data sources ([.NET Framework Data Providers](https://msdn.microsoft.com/en-us/library/a6cd7c08%28v=vs.110%29.aspx)).
 The most commonly used are:
 * .NET Framework Data Provider for ODBC - ODBC is a standard for connecting to SQL data sources.
-With that provider you can connect to MS SQL Server, Oracle, even an Excel file.
+With that provider you can connect to MS SQL Server, Oracle and many more, even an Excel file.
 * .NET Framework Data Provider for SQL Server - a data provider used specifically with Microsoft SQL Server
 * .NET Framework Data Provider for Oracle - a data provider used specifically with Oracle databases

 ## Connecting to the data source

 We make a connection to the sql datasource using a special Connection object.
-Each data provider has its own connection class inheriting fro [DbConnection](https://msdn.microsoft.com/en-us/library/system.data.common.dbconnection%28v=vs.110%29.aspx).
+Each data provider has its own connection class inheriting from [DbConnection](https://msdn.microsoft.com/en-us/library/system.data.common.dbconnection%28v=vs.110%29.aspx).
 We'll be using the SQL Server data provider which comes with the [SqlConnection](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlconnection%28v=vs.110%29.aspx) class

 We pass a special connection string to the connection object, which is used to establish a connection to the data source: